fabric8io/fabric8/docs/partition.md

 The io.fabric8.partition-example.properties defines a task as follows:

     id=example
-    workitem.repository.type=git
+    workItemRepositoryType=git
-    workitem.path=profile:example-camel-partition.routes/routes
+    workItemPath=profile:example-camel-partition.routes/routes
-    balancing.policy=even
+    balancingPolicyType=even
-    worker.type=profile-template
+    workerType=profile-template
-    template.profile=example-camel-template.routes
+    templateProfile=example-camel-template.routes

-In the configuration above the workitem.path represents the location where the work items (raw xml files) are stored.
-The worker.type represents the type of Worker to use (in this case its the profile template worker).
-Last the template.profile which is a configuration parameter specific to the worker, is the template profile to be used.
+In the configuration above the workItemPath represents the location where the work items (raw xml files) are stored.
+The workerType represents the type of Worker to use (in this case its the profile template worker).
+Last the templateProfile which is a configuration parameter specific to the worker, is the template profile to be used.
 This profile also contains a folder, with 4 simple camel routes (these are the actual work items).

 The configuration specifies a template profile which is example-camel-template.routes: